First order rigidity of homeomorphism groups of manifolds: Parametrization of collar neighborhoods

-We now claim three points.
+We now make three claims.
 First, these conditions are first order expressible.
 Second, these conditions produce a definable collar embedding; for this, we will actualy need only the conditions (\ref{p:col-equiv}) and (\ref{p:col-last}).
 Third, every pair $(M,G)\in\cM$ satisfies these conditions with a suitable choice of $\underline{K}$.

 The first point is trivial to check from the preceding results, possibly except for the continuity condition in (\ref{p:col-equiv}) at the level--$2$ subset of $I^{n-1}\times[0,2]$.
 At such a point $x_0$, we then can simply require the convergence of the values of the form